NakerTheFirst/Calculator/README.md

 2. Clone or download this repository to your local machine

 ## How to Run
-Navigate to the directory containing the calculator code.
+1. Navigate to the directory containing the calculator code
-Run the script using Python:
+2. Run the script using Python: `python main.py`

-`python main.py`

-**Ensure the name of the file is main.py** - it will not work otherwise
+**Ensure the name of the file is main.py** - the app will not work otherwise